Skip to main content

 Chris Jones

 Chris is passionate about supporting educators with tools for collaboration and brings experience in nonprofit communications and programs.
-He shares time with School Reform Initiative (SRI) and has been a part of other organizations that fostered collaborative and reflective practices among educators since 2003.
+He has been a part of other organizations that fostered collaborative and reflective practices among educators since 2003.
 Chris has BA in Sociology/Anthropology from Earlham College.
 Chris likes to maintain old cars and motorcycles and his tiny old dog and cat in Bloomington, Indiana.

 Michelle Li, M.A.